makrai/notes/mosbach2006-stabil-finetune.md

     * a large-scale empirical investig of the fine-tuning instability of BERT
     * dramatic variations in fine-tuning accuracy across multiple restarts
     * it may be related to the choice of random seed and the dataset size
-* directly address the fine-tuning instab, few approaches have been proposed
+* directly address the fine-tuning instability: few approaches
   * Phang+ (2018) intermediate task training (STILTS) before fine-tuning
     * goal: improving performance on the GLUE benchmark
     * their proposed method leads to improved fine-tuning stability